BuvinJT/automacdoc/README.md

 ## Additional Features
 Check out the example source.
 There, you will find tons of fancy elements you can now instantly add to your documentation, leveraging the power of many [MkDocs](https://mkdocs.org) extensions!

+## What are my other options?

+The typical starting point when comparing Python documentation generators, is the standard library's [pydoc](https://docs.python.org/3/library/pydoc.html) module.
+While that tool is easy to use, it's not flexible, and the end result leaves something to be desired.

+In contrast, many would consider the "gold standard" for auto generating Python documentation to be [Sphinx](https://www.sphinx-doc.org/).
+But that tool is complicated, and uses [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText).
+Unfortunately, reStructuredText is quite unpleasant to work with and has very limited applications.

+[Markdown](https://en.wikipedia.org/wiki/Markdown) is fast and easy to type freehand, there are many tools which auto generate it, and its use is widespread.
+Regardless of the doc generator employed, the most laborious task involved in documenting your code is likely to be writing [Doc Strings](https://www.python.org/dev/peps/pep-0257/).
+In those contexts, having Markdown available to you can be immensely desirable!